-- An additional 3,118 PCR positive results, 65 hospitalizations and 18 deaths from COVID-19 were reported during the seven-day period ending May 9. - The number of hospitalizations and deaths due to COVID-19 was lower this week than last, and the number of lab-confirmed cases, which peaked in early- to mid-April, continues to decline.
-The data also suggest that the number of cases linked to long-term care and residential care facility outbreaks, hospitalizations and deaths are on a downward trend.
-These declines suggest we are passed the peak of Wave 6. - Age continues to be associated with severe outcomes: - The risk of hospitalization is approximately 10 times higher for those aged 70 years and older compared to those 18 to 49 years old. - The risk of death is approximately 102 times higher for those aged 70 years and older compared to those younger than 50. - Staying up to date with vaccinations that is, getting all the doses available for your age group and health status, including boosters - offers significant protection against severe outcomes. - Those who received 3 or more doses of COVID-19 vaccine had an 84.6% lower risk of hospitalization and a 92.8% lower risk of death than those who were unvaccinated or had only one dose. - When adjusted for age, people with only two doses of vaccine have twice the rate of death than those with three or more doses.
-Those unvaccinated or without only one dose have over 13 times the rate of death compared to those with three or more doses. - The proportion of people with confirmed COVID-19 infections who are hospitalized or die continues to be relatively low during the Omicron waves compared to earlier waves.
-Since March 1, 2022 (Wave 6 to date), 1.3% of cases were hospitalized and 0.2% of cases have died. - The total number of COVID-19 cases in residents of long-term care facilities is higher in the Omicron waves than in previous waves with more than twice as many cases in Wave 6 than were reported in Wave 5.
-However, the overall fatality rate remains relatively low in the Omicron waves, particularly compared to the first wave.
+- An additional 2,513 PCR positive results, 59 hospitalizations and 24 deaths from COVID-19 were reported during the seven-day period ending May 16. - The number of lab-confirmed cases and hospitalizations continue to decline from their peak in mid-April.
+The number of cases linked to long-term care and residential care facility outbreaks are also on a downward trend.
+These declines suggest we have passed the peak of Wave 6. - Of the 24 deaths reported this week, 91% were in people aged 70+ and 38% were in people who resided in long-term care facilities. - Age continues to be associated with severe outcomes: - The risk of hospitalization is nearly 11 times higher for those aged 70 years and older compared to those 18 to 49 years old. - The risk of death is approximately 114 times higher for those aged 70 years and older compared to those younger than 50. - Staying up to date with vaccinations that is, getting all the doses available for your age group and health status, including boosters - offers significant protection against severe outcomes. - Those who received 3 or more doses of COVID-19 vaccine had an 85.1% lower risk of hospitalization and a 92.2% lower risk of death than those who were unvaccinated or had only one dose. - When adjusted for age, people with only two doses of vaccine have nearly twice the rate of death than those with three or more doses.
+Those unvaccinated or with only one dose have nearly 13 times the rate of death compared to those with three of more doses. - The proportion of people with confirmed COVID-19 infections who experience severe outcomes (hospitalization and death) continues to be relatively low during the Omicron waves compared to earlier waves.
+Since March 1, 2022 (Wave 6 to date), 1.3% of cases were hospitalized and 0.2% of cases have died. - The total number of COVID-19 cases in residents of long-term care facilities is higher in the Omicron waves than in previous waves, with 2.6 times as many cases in Wave 6 than were reported in Wave 5.
+However, the overall fatality rate remains relatively low in the Omicron waves particularly compared to Wave 1.